Wonton Chip Nachos with Asian Short Ribs and All the Fixings

 - 24 oz sharp white cheddar cheese, grated (sharp yellow cheddar works too)

-- Use tongs to remove meat from the slow cooker to a plate or cutting board and let sit until cool enough to handle.
+- Follow this Asian Short Rib Recipe to cook 4-5 pounds of short ribs in the slow cooker or the oven.
+Use tongs to remove meat from the slow cooker to a plate or cutting board and let sit until cool enough to handle.

-- Strain the cooking liquid into a bowl; discard any solids left in the strainer.
-Let the sauce sit undisturbed for 5-10 minutes than skim as much excess fat from the top of the liquid as possible, discarding the fat. *If possible, put the cooking liquid into the refrigerator, uncovered, for an hour or two (or, covered, for up to 2 days).
-This will allow the excess fat in the liquid to harden across the top of the liquid, making it very easy to remove.
+- Strain the short rib cooking liquid into a bowl; discard any solids left in the strainer.
+Let the sauce sit undisturbed for 5-10 minutes than skim as much excess fat from the top of the liquid as possible, discarding the fat. (*See note.)

 - Meanwhile, pull the short rib meat from the bones and shred it into strips; discard bones and any pieces that are super fatty.
 Combine the shredded short rib meat with the sauce, stirring to coat the meat in the sauce.

-*Refrigerate the meat and sauce in a covered container in the refrigerator for up to 3 days.
-Put the meat and sauce back into the slow cooker about 1 hour before you plan to serve the nachos.
-Put the heat to low until the meat is heated through, then turn it down to warm.
-This will allow you to keep the meat warm for a couple of hours.
+*You can refrigerate the meat and sauce in a covered container in the refrigerator for up to 3 days.
+Put the meat and sauce into a slow cooker set to low about 1 hour before you plan to serve the nachos.
+Alternatively, heat them in a covered pot in a 300 degree oven.

 Make the Fried Wonton Chips: